Sumsub, European KYC third party company, suffers a data leak

 The discovery of this intrusion occurred retrospectively during a routine security review, leading to immediate incident response and direct notification to all affected customers through their support manager - FIN CRIME CENTRAL

-Sumsub is “trusted third party” that verifies the identity of millions of internet users via banks, fintech, crypto, gambling…
+Sumsub is a “trusted third party” that verifies the identity of millions of internet users via banks, fintech, crypto, gambling…

 Unfortunately, I can’t find any mainstream English news sources reporting on this issue.
 The only recognizable English source reporting on it is Sumsub’s own blog post, which, of course, is biased.